 Fair Trade USA also says, “We’re a nonprofit, but we don’t do charity.”
 And that is what I love about the Fair Trade certification process.
-Fair Trade serves as educators.
+Fair Trade representatives serve as educators.
 They are world changers.
 They are not just idealist- they teach farmers how to farm successfully in a more sustainable way both for the earth and for their business.
 Fair Trade helps insure that workers are justly compensated and that success of the business contributes to the positive influence in their communities.
 As Fair Trade USA puts it, “the money you spend on day-to-day goods can improve an entire community’s day-to-day lives.”

 Even with that definition and description of what Fair Trade means, I believe the concept can be a little nebulous.
-That is why I am so excited to show you what Fair Trade is really all about from the farm, to workers, and to the store the Fair Trade goods sell in.
-Let me take you on my Fair Trade journey so you can see the benefits first hand.
+That is why I am so excited to show you what Fair Trade is really all about from the farm, to farmers and farm workers, and to the stores that sell Fair Trade goods.
+Let me take you along on my Fair Trade journey so you can see the benefits first hand.

 DiveMex: Fair Trade Pepper Farm

 DiveMex was the first Fair Trade Certified vegetable farm in Mexico.
 The Whole Trade (a term used by Whole foods to denote Fair Trade or other ethically and environmentally sustainable projects) peppers from DiveMex were the first Fair Trade USA vegetable available for sale in the U.S. Whole Foods Market launched the program and is still the exclusive seller of these Fair Trade Peppers in the U.S.

 DiveMex grows their peppers in large greenhouses.
 In order to meet Fair Trade Certification, agrochemical applications are limited by type and frequency and there are no GMOs.
 Fair Trade also help give the farmers strategic approaches to integrated pest management, responsible waste management, protection of soil and water and biodiversity, and reduction of energy use.
 The bell peppers have beautiful little white flowers and grow small green peppers which mature into larger green peppers and turn red as they completely ripen.